trussworks/accessibility/sample_a11y_target_DR.md

 ## Context and Problem Statement

-In supporting a critical task for all U.S. residents, Direct File should be accessible.
+In supporting a critical task for all U.S. residents, our product should be accessible.
 This decision record sets a clear target for this phase of development to meet those accessibility needs, and we expect to exceed that target when feasible.

 The U.S. describes its accessiblity requirements in [Section 508](https://www.section508.gov/) of the Rehabilitation Act.
 [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) provides the same for the internet at large with three levels of compliance (A, AA, AAA), and it has increased in minor versions (2.0, 2.1, 2.2) over the last 15 years.
 508 and WCAG have a [very large overlap](https://www.access-board.gov/ict/#E207.2), and all non-overlapping features unique to 508 are either irrelevant to this project (e.g. manual operation and hardware) or out of this repo's scope (e.g. support channels).
 See the note in "More Information" below for further information.